railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

    *CSV translation file with the translation superimposed.*

-The file contains five columns:  *type* ,  *name* ,  *res_id* ,  *src* , and  *value* .
+The file contains five columns: :guilabel:`type` , :guilabel:`name`, :guilabel:`res_id`, :guilabel:`src`, and :guilabel:`value`.
 You have to ensure that the first line, which specifies these column names, remains untouched.
-The  *src*  field contains the base text in English, and the  *value*  field contains a translation into another conventional language or into a specialist technical phrase.
-If there's nothing at all in the  *value*  field then the English translation will automatically be used on the the form you see.
+The :guilabel:`src`  field contains the base text in English, and the  *value*  field contains a translation into another conventional language or into a specialist technical phrase.
+If there's nothing at all in the :guilabel:`value` field then the English translation will automatically be used on the the form you see.

 .. tip:: When should you modify the text?